romain-kerdigital/kerdigital.github.io/README.md

 ## Editing

-Base is already optimised for adding, updating and removing tutorials, navigation, footer and FAQ information in CloudCannon.
+Urban is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).

-The sticky sidebar in tutorials in populated by pulling out `<h2>` elements from the content.

 ### Posts

 * Add, update or remove a post in the *Posts* collection.
-* The tutorials page is organised by categories.
+* The **Staff Author** field links to members in the **Staff** collection.
+* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

-### Post Series
+### Contact Form

-To create a new series:
+* Preconfigured to work with [CloudCannon](https://app.cloudcannon.com/), but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).

-* Add a new document to the `sets` collection.
+* Sends email to the address listed in company details.
-* Set the `title` and `description`.

-To add a tutorial/post to a series:
-* Add a `set` field to the tutorial front matter which points to the file name of the desired set without the `.md` extention. e.g. If I have a set at `_sets/getting-started.md` I would use this in my tutorial front matter: `set: getting-started`.
+### Staff

+* Reused around the site to save multiple editing locations.
-* Add a `set_order` field to the tutorial front matter and specify a number.
-This is the tutorials order in the set.
+* Add `excluded_in_search: true` to any documentation page's front matter to exclude that page in the search results.

-### Navigation

-* Exposed as a data file to give clients better access.
-* Set in the *Data* / *Navigation* section.

 ### Footer

 * Exposed as a data file to give clients better access.
 * Set in the *Data* / *Footer* section.

+### Company details

+* Reused around the site to save multiple editing locations.
+* Set in the *Data* / *Company* section.